A look at winter heating prices in the High Country

 How are prices changing?

-Utilities prices will remain relatively stable throughout the season according to Anna Oakes, App State media relations specialist speaking on behalf of the university-owned New River Light and Power.
-Rates for energy are approved by the North Carolina Utilities Commission, and any increases or decreases in rates only occur during March, when the NCUC approves annual rates.
+Utilities prices will remain relatively stable throughout the season according to Anna Oakes, App State media relations specialist speaking on behalf of university owned New River Light and Power.
+Rates for energy are approved by the North Carolina Utilities Commission, and any increases or decreases in rates only occur during the March, when the NCUC approves annual rates.

 The App State-owned energy company, NRLP, has only adjusted its base rates once in the past 20 years, according to Oakes.